 Update: Coding Guidelines For COVID-19 Effective April 1

 The United States will begin using code U07.1 COVID-19 as of April 1 – rather than the usual effective date for new codes of October 1.
-This new code is being fast-tracked to allow for the urgent need of immediate data collection.
-Interim coding guidelines from the CDC are still to be used between now and the effective date (CDC, 2020).
+This new code is effective to allow for the urgent need of immediate data collection.
+Interim coding guidelines from the CDC are effective between now and the effective date (CDC, 2020).
 Review our previous article, “Coding for Coronavirus Outbreak: Interim Guidance from the CDC,” for additional information about code U07.1.
 CDC UPDATE 3/18/2020: “New ICD-10-CM code for 2019 Novel Coronavirus (COVID-19), April 1, 2020.”

-The COVID-19 code and April 1 effective date was announced March 18 at the Coordination and Maintenance Committee meeting by Donna Pickett, National Center for Health Statistics, Center for Disease Control.
+Donna Pickett, National Center for Health Statistics, Center for Disease Control released the COVID-19 code and April 1 effective date on March 18 at the Coordination and Maintenance Committee meeting.
 The meeting information included the code and notes.
-An addendum with the most up-to-date information will be posted on the CMS site soon, hopefully by Friday March 20.
+An addendum with the most up-to-date information is available on the CMS site soon.

 At this time, we have the following information about the code and instructions.
-It was noted that U07.1 is not intended to be a secondary diagnosis code.
-Additional guidance is being developed and will be accessible as available.
+U07.1 is not a secondary diagnosis code.
 As noted, the addendum to the meeting minutes will include any updated information.